realmookulus/realmookulus/README.md

 	•	🔄 Slack + GitHub + CI/CD integration
 	•	🚀 Automated QA reporting, tagging, and coverage visibility

-From zero to fully operational QA system — I can build it, own it, and hand it off.
+From zero to a fully operational QA system — I can build it, own it, and hand it off.

 ⸻

-🔧 You’re offering:
 	•	QA tooling setup
 	•	Process automation
 	•	Reporting + releases